 Hi.
 I’m Allison.

-When I went to college, there was no such thing as a "life coach".
-But then again, there was no Google either.
+When I went to college in the nineties, there was no such thing as a "life coach".
+But then again, there was no such thing as Google.
 Things change :-).

-During the first 25 years of my career, I spent time in various fields that were unfolding; let’s say the professional paths were being paved as I walked upon them.
-I worked in dot-com companies in the 90s, the Food Network in the early days, and finally, life coaching.
+During the first 15 years of my career, I worked in various fields that were developing; the professional paths were being paved as I walked upon them.
+I worked in dot-com companies in the 90s, food media (Food Network, Emeril, Rachael Ray and yes, Martha).
+Ultimately, I found my professional home in life coaching.

 Here’s my story:

-After I graduated from Cornell with a degree in Human Development and Family Studies, I spent almost a decade working for a series of dot-com companies.
+I graduated from Cornell University with a degree in Human Development and Family Studies.
+I spent almost a decade working for a series of dot-com companies.
 I loved the collaboration, excitement and possibility of creating something out of nothing.

-I love entrepreneurship.
-But I wasn’t that into technology (I prefer nature).
+I loved being part of an emerging industry.
+But I wasn’t that into technology (kind of a luddite, actually).
 And yet, I wanted to contribute to the global shift in a meaningful way.

 After culinary school, my goal was to go to work for Martha Stewart because if I was going to teach domesticity, I wanted to learn from the master.

-An ambitious goal was set in my 20s and achieved in my 30s.
+An ambitious goal of opening a cooking school, writing cookbooks, and hosting my own cooking show(s) was set in my 20s and achieved in my 30s.
 It was as if I didn't know that it couldn't be done so I did it.
 After I left Martha, I opened my own cooking school, The Wooden Spoon, which I ran for a decade.
 And I found that when I was in the home kitchens of my cooking students, conversations turned from mincing shallots to other areas of their lives, like getting married or finding a job.

 These conversations lit me up.
 So, I enrolled in a coaching program at New York University, and in 2005 I became a certified personal coach.